learnwithjason/learnwithjason.dev/README.md

 This is the website and CMS for [learnwithjason.dev][lwj]. 💜

-There are three parts to this site:
+There are four parts to this site:

 1. A [Sanity][sanity] instance that manages the episode and guest information
 2. A [Gatsby theme][theme] that handles the heavy lifting of sourcing Sanity data and creating pages in Gatsby
 3. A Gatsby site that implements [Theme UI][theme-ui] to style up the site
+4. An infinite supply of boops

 For more information on building themes, check out my [egghead course][egghead].